-Including a free response field in your demo request form for “how did you learn about us” reveals where your customers first heard about you versus what your attribution software states.
+People who fill out your demo request form should be able to answer “how did you learn about us.”
+This lets you know where your customers first heard about you, rather than what your attribution software says.

-You might discover that they first learned about your firm from an advertisement while listening to a marketing podcast and then opted to search you up.
-Alternatively, they may have heard about you through a specific slack community.
+You might find out that they saw an advertisement for your company while listening to a podcast about marketing.
+They then looked you up on the web.
+Instead, they may have learned about you through a specific Slack group.

 Analysis of Victory

-When you’re ready to end an account, phone the main point of contact and learn about their purchasing process.
-In comparison to what your clients may reveal in the how-did-you-hear-about-us form, you may obtain more detailed information.
+When you’re ready to close an account, call the main person and find out how they buy things.
+In contrast to what your clients might say in the “How did you hear about us?” form, you might get more detailed information.

 Market research surveys on a large scale